0417 522 351

 Wheel Chair Access: 2 ramps onto an often packed sand beach.
 Disabled toilets and parking on the north and south ends.

 Accessible from 3 different main road turnoffs.
-The north end via Long Point Road gives you access to the park and beach and is the best option for disabled access.
+The north end via Long Point Road provides access to the park and beach and is the best option for disabled access.
 The middle is accessed via Beach Road, near food outlets and a good general access point.
 The south end is good for kayak and board access.

 Originally a single continuous beach, a basalt seawall was built to prevent coastal erosion in the 1970’s creating Nutgrove Beach to the north.
+So technically it’s now not a very long beach, but hey the name stuck.

 Short Beach